hazelcast/hazelcast-jet/site/docs/api/serialization.md

 ---
 title: Serialization
+description: Options available for (de)serialization when using Jet.
 ---

 To be able to send object state over a network or store it in a file